tdauth/tenet/README.md

 There is a time limit how long the global time can be inverted.
 Besides the turnstile machine has a cooldown.
 This improves the performance of the map and prevents some unfair strategies.

+### The Clock

+The clock is a special item which allows you to reverse time for a little while.
+This will undo events and allow you to change the past.
+Other than the turnstile machine it does not just invert time but reverses events and then continues with the time flow in the same direction as before.
+During the reversal of time, nothing can changed.

 ## Screenshots